WAYV

 WAYV (95.1 MHz) is a commercial FM radio station located in Atlantic City, New Jersey, owned by iHeartMedia.
-It airs a contemporary hit radio format.
-The stations studio is located at the Bayport One complex in West Atlantic City, and its transmitter is located north of Atlantic City.
+It airs an adult-leaning contemporary hit radio format.
+The station's studio is located at the Bayport One complex in West Atlantic City, and its transmitter is located north of Atlantic City.

 History

-95.1 started broadcasting in April 1961, with call letters WRNJ.
-Mel Gollub, owner of WIFI (now WXTU) in Philadelphia, built WRNJ on top of the Ritz Carlton Hotel on the Boardwalk in Atlantic City.
+The station started broadcasting in April 1961, with call letters WRNJ.
+Mel Gollub, owner of WIFI in Philadelphia, built WRNJ on top of the Ritz-Carlton Atlantic City on the Atlantic City Boardwalk.
 He owned and operated it for its first two years.

-In 1963, Gollub sold WRNJ to Eddie Newman, a nighttime talk host at WPEN, Philadelphia.
+In 1963, Gollub sold WRNJ to Eddie Newman, a nighttime talk host at WPEN in Philadelphia.

 On July 1, 1974, Newman sold the station to Radio WAYV, Inc., and its call letters were changed to WAYV.
-The station featured a "Beautiful Music" format that lasted until 1977.
+The station featured a beautiful music format that lasted until 1977.
 The music was provided by Jim Schulke's Stereo Radio Productions.

-In 1978, under Program Director Bob Everland, the format evolved into "The Music People", a soft-rock format similar to "Magic" stations, such as WMGK in Philadelphia.
+In 1978, under Program Director Bob Everland, the format evolved into "The Music People", a soft rock format similar to "Magic" stations, such as WMGK in Philadelphia.

 In January 1979, with the arrival of Kingsley Smith as Program Director, the format was made more contemporary and disco was added at night.
 The response to "Disco nights at the Jersey shore" was large enough so that in late 1979 WAYV became the "Rhythm of South Jersey" with full-time disco, and had its first time as #1 in the Spring 1980 Atlantic City Arbitron.

-With the wane of disco in 1981, the format again evolved into Hot Adult Contemporary (Hot AC) daytime / Contemporary Hit Radio (CHR) nighttime, with the arrival of John Barab as Program Director.
-That combination remained into the early '90s through a number of program directors.
+With the wane of disco in 1981, the format again evolved into hot adult contemporary daytime and contemporary hit radio (CHR) nighttime, with the arrival of John Barab as program director.
+That combination remained into the early 1990s through a number of program directors.
 In April 1990, WAYV started calling itself "Hot 95", which lasted for a short period of time.
-With some updates and adjustments over the last twenty years, the Hot AC format still existed until 2011.
-Despite the disco and Hot AC formats, WAYV also provided the first Atlantic City broadcast home for Jerry Blavat and his live broadcasts from Memories in Margate.
+With some updates and adjustments over the last twenty years, the hot AC format still existed until 2011.
+Despite the disco and hot AC formats, WAYV also provided the first Atlantic City broadcast home for Jerry Blavat and his live broadcasts from Memories in Margate.